PaulWassermann/Machine-Learner/README.md

 # Machine-Learner

 This Python module aims to implement from scratch well-known machine learning concepts and techniques.
-The machine_learner module can be used to create model realizing classification tasks.
+The machine_learner module can be used to create models which can perform classification tasks.

 ## Table of contents